ryantd42/NY-Legislative-Git/2023/S3104A-2023/bill.md

   ___________

- Introduced  by Sen. BRISPORT -- read twice and ordered printed, and when printed to be committed to the Committee on Children and Families
+ Introduced  by Sen. BRISPORT -- read twice and ordered printed, and when printed to be committed to the Committee on Children and  Families  -- reported  favorably from said committee and committed to the Committee on Judiciary -- committee discharged, bill amended, ordered  reprinted as amended and recommitted to said committee

  AN ACT to amend the family court act, in relation to the confidentiality and expungement of records in juvenile delinquency cases in the family court

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The family court act is amended by  adding  a  new  section 301.5 to read as follows:
   § 301.5.
 CONFIDENTIALITY OF JUVENILE DELINQUENCY RECORDS.
 1. "JUVENILE
  DELINQUENCY RECORD" REFERS TO THE RECORDS, REPORTS AND INFORMATION MAIN- TAINED  IN ANY FORM, INCLUDING ELECTRONIC, BY THE FAMILY COURT, JUVENILE PROBATION, THE PRESENTMENT AGENCY, STATE  CRIMINAL  JUSTICE  INFORMATION SYSTEMS,  LAW ENFORCEMENT AGENCIES OR ANY OTHER PUBLIC SERVANT DOCUMENT- ING THE JUVENILE'S CONTACT WITH THE JUVENILE  JUSTICE  SYSTEM  FROM  THE TIME OF INVESTIGATION AND ARREST.
   2. THE FOLLOWING RECORDS, REPORTS, AND INFORMATION ACQUIRED OR GENER- ATED IN FAMILY COURT, JUVENILE PROBATION OR BY ARRESTS CONCERNING  JUVE- NILES  SHALL  BE  CONFIDENTIAL  AND  SHALL NOT BE OPEN TO INSPECTION NOR RELEASED TO ANY PERSON, DEPARTMENT, AGENCY, OR ENTITY:
   (A) JUVENILE LEGAL FILES, INCLUDING BUT NOT LIMITED TO:
   (I) JUVENILE DELINQUENCY PETITIONS;
   (II) ADOLESCENT OFFENDER PETITIONS IF THE  ACTION  IS  TRANSFERRED  OR REMOVED  TO FAMILY COURT PURSUANT TO ARTICLE SEVEN HUNDRED TWENTY-TWO OF THE CRIMINAL PROCEDURE LAW;
   (III) JUVENILE OFFENDER PETITIONS IF THE ACTION IS REMOVED  TO  FAMILY COURT  PURSUANT  TO  ARTICLE  SEVEN  HUNDRED TWENTY-FIVE OF THE CRIMINAL PROCEDURE LAW;

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD05815-05-3
+ S. 3104--A  2

   (IV) PREDISPOSITION REPORTS, INCLUDING  PROBATION  INVESTIGATIONS  AND DIAGNOSTIC ASSESSMENTS;
   (V) RISK ASSESSMENT INSTRUMENTS;

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05815-01-3
- S. 3104  2

   (VI) NOTICES;
   (VII) MOTIONS;
   (VIII) LEGAL MEMORANDA; AND